woocommerce/qit-documentation/docs/cli/02-running-tests.md

 ## Testing development builds

-The QIT CLI supports testing development builds of extensions, so you can run any of the <a href="../category/test-types">test types</a> against an unpublished version of your extension in the same QIT environment before publishing it to the WooCommerce Store.>
+The QIT CLI supports testing development builds of extensions, so you can run any of the <a href="../category/managed-tests">test types</a> against an unpublished version of your extension in the same QIT environment before publishing it to the WooCommerce Store.

 :::warning
 Make sure the zipped version is a valid plugin.
 As this is installed on a test WordPress site, an invalid plugin will fail to install and cause the tests to fail.